- A residual household income of under £25,000*

 - Be UK residents or EU students currently residing in the UK

 - Start the first year of their first degree in September/October 2015

 - Be on a three or four year undergraduate degree course***

 The Scholarship is not suitable for people studying vocational degrees such as medicine, dentistry, architecture, physiotherapy, or veterinary sciences.

 * Students who normally live in England, Wales or Northern Ireland must have a household income under £25,000 as defined by the Student Loans Company.
 For students based in Scotland, you will need to provide proof of income verified by SAAS.

 For students who are residents of the Isle of Man, we will require confirmation of your household income via the Department of Education and Children.

 Residual household income: Your residual household income is the gross income (before tax and national insurance deductions) minus certain allowable deductions.
 These can include pension payments and allowances for other dependant children.
 More information is available from your local authority / Student Finance England or equivalent assessing agency.
 Please note that before being accepted into the programme, we will require proof of income.

 ** Accepting a participating university as an insurance choice does not satisfy the conditions relating to the Lloyds Scholars programme.
+The participating universities are: